tscnlab/ReitmayerEtAl_bioRxiv_2025/README.md

 Folder: `01_rawdata`

 This folder contains the raw data for climate measurements and cognitive performance test results (N-back and PVT) for each participant and session.
 The data for each test type is stored in a CSV file.
+Additionally, it includes a folder named `Datatable for R`which contains comprehensive datasets (`data.csv` and `data_thermal.csv`) used for the data analysis.

 ## Questionnaire